November 27, read the Bible in a year in PowerPoint; with comments

 Zechariah 14 is the great chapter of the second coming of Christ, here presented as the Day of the LORD, declared HOLINESS UNTO THE LORD.

-November 27, read through the Holy Bible in a year.
+November 26, read the Bible in a year; in PowerPoint, with comments.

 2 Peter 3.
 We live in the last days.
 God’s promise is not slack.
 There is coming a Day of the Lord, so be steadfast.